khuyentran1401/data-science-template/README.md

 2. Services -> Amazon SageMaker
 3. On the left-side menu: Studio -> Create a SageMaker domain -> Quick setup -> setup
 4. On the left-side menu: Admin configuration -> Lifecycle configurations -> Create configuration -> Paste the script on `./config/sagemaker_lifecycle.sh`
+5. On the left-side menu: Admin configuration -> Domains -> Add user -> Follow the default configuration
+6.